helat001/Telco-Customers-Churn/README.md

    - A structured onboarding strategy with tailored support could help reduce early churn.

 3. Promote Add-On Services:
-   - The SHAP summary plot shows that not having tech support or online security is linked to higher churn.
+   - The SHAP summary plot shows that not having tech support or online security is linked to churn.
    - These services likely increase customer satisfaction and engagement.
 Offering free trials or bundling them in plans could help reduce churn.